 Download a PDF of the presentation slides: New York City's High School Admissions Process: School Choices and Placements of Academically At-Risk Students

-The CUNY Institute for Education Policy at Roosevelt House and the Research Alliance for New Read more
+The new CUNY Institute of Education Policy (CIEP) at Roosevelt House is hosting a series Read more

 It is clear that Mayor Michael Bloomberg and chancellor Joel Klein together recast New York City’s Read more